Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

 \begin{enumerate}

-\item models of \emph{compact binary mergers} indicate that they are prolific sites of r-process nucleosynthesis, with about 10$^{-2}$ M$_\odot$ of ejected r-process matter in the dynamic ejecta and a similar amount from accretion disk outflows; when including all components---dynamic ejecta, neutrino winds and viscous/secular accretions disk outflows---they produce not only the heaviest r-process nuclei but also significant amounts of the standard solar r-process abundances for mass numbers with $A<130$; the first observation of a neutron star merger (GW170817), accompanied by the AT~2017gfo macronova/kilonova afterglow, makes this the first proven and confirmed production site of heavy r-process elements; neutron star - black hole mergers are also promising, but need to be confirmed.
+\item Models of \emph{compact binary mergers} indicate that they are prolific sites of r-process nucleosynthesis, with up to 10$^{-2}$~M$_\odot$ of r-process matter in the dynamic ejecta and a few times 10$^{-2}$~M$_\odot$ from accretion disk outflows.
+When including all components --- dynamic ejecta, neutrino winds, and viscous/secular accretions disk outflows --- they produce not only the heaviest r-process nuclei but also significant amounts of the standard solar r-process abundances for mass numbers with $A<130$.
+The first observation of a neutron star merger (GW170817), accompanied by the AT~2017gfo macronova/kilonova thermal afterglow, makes this the first proven and confirmed production site of heavy r-process elements; variations, depending on the mass of the merged object, as well as neutron star --- black hole mergers need further observational confirmation and theoretical modeling.

-\item there exist observational indications of 10$^{15}$ Gauss neutron stars (magnetars); a rare class of \emph{magneto-rotational core-collapse supernovae} could lead to such neutron stars with immense magnetic fields and related models produce r-process matter ejected in polar jets; however, predictions from stellar evolution about the distribution of magnetic fields and rotation rates before core-collapse are needed in order to understand the initial conditions, leading to such events, and investigating the role of the magneto-rotational instability (MRI) during the collapse/explosion phase is impossible without high resolution simulations.
-Thus, this is a promising site, but needs to be confirmed by observations.
+\item There exist observational indications of neutron stars with surface magnetic fields exceeding 10$^{15}$ Gauss (magnetars) which could be produced by a rare class of \emph{magneto-rotational core-collapse supernovae}.
+Dependent on high initial magnetic field strengths and rotation rates before collapse, they might eject r-process matter in polar jets.
+However, better predictions of these initial parameters from stellar evolution are needed in order to understand whether fast ejection via jets takes place or whether a magneto-rotational instability (MRI) will only eventually cause an explosion, ejecting less neutronized matter.
+Investigating the role of the MRI during the collapse/explosion phase is impossible without high resolution simulations.

-\item very recent multi-D MHD simulation for \emph{accretion disk outflows from collapsars}, i.e.~objects which result from massive star evolution and end in the formation of a black hole, argue that large amounts of up to ($\approx 1$~M$_\odot$) of r-process material can be ejected; further simulations are needed in order to understand whether the whole group of massive stars, leading to hypernovae, collapsars, and long-duration GRBs are a homogeneous class with the predicted outcome and observational confirmations related to the composition of ejecta would be extremely helpful.
+\item A very recent multi-D MHD simulation for \emph{accretion disk outflows from collapsars}, i.e.\ objects which result from the final collapse of massive stars and end in the formation of a black hole, suggest that large amounts of r-process material ($> 0.1$~M$_\odot$) can be ejected.
+Further simulations are needed, in particular to understand the relation of collapsars to hypernovae and long-duration GRBs and their potential for the galactic inventory of r-process material.